kendrinab/todo-v2-c39/README.md

 }
 ```

-- In order to edit the contents of a single To Do item, make a PUT request to /api/items/:id.
-A sample of the request should look like the following:
+- In order to edit the contents of a single To Do item, make a `PUT` request to `/api/items/:id`.
+You should receive an HTTP 200 response, and a sample of the request body should look like the following:

 ```
 {
-	"id": 2,
 	"item": "get some beer",
 	"completed": true
 }
 ```

-- In order to delete a single item from our To Do items API, make a DELETE request to /api/items/:id.
-The item that will be deleted will be returned.
+- In order to delete a single item from our To Do items API, make a `DELETE` request to `/api/items/:id`.
+You should receive an HTTP 200 response, and the item that will be deleted will be returned.